We didn't guess.

 Source: Walton & Cohen, Science 2011/2023

-What we built: the cohort gate, the brunch, the board, the Queer Leaders page, and the wall of whys.
-Why: structured peer support persists where a bare assigned buddy does nothing (Cai & Szeidl 2018; the null buddy study, May 2006), and "people like me belong here" interventions replicate across dozens of settings (Walton & Cohen, Science 2011/2023) — where the environment offers real belonging, which the program is built to.
+What we built: the cohort gate and the brunch.
+We also built the board and the Queer Leaders page plus the wall of whys.
+Why: structured peer support persists where a bare assigned buddy does nothing (Cai & Szeidl 2018; the null buddy study by May 2006).
+"People like me belong here" interventions replicate across dozens of settings (Walton & Cohen, Science 2011/2023).
+They work where the environment offers real belonging, which the program is built to do.

 Safety as infrastructure